WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 If staff have concerns about a child they will need to decide what action to take.

-A discussion should take place with the Snr Designated Safeguarding Lead to agree a course of action.
+A discussion should take place with a Senior Designated Safeguarding Lead to agree a course of action.

 If a child chooses to tell a member of staff about alleged abuse, there are a number of actions that staff will undertake to support the child: